linuxfce/beautiful-jekyll/aboutme.md

  I call myself Front-End Developer which is not really true, I still have a lot to learn, but, I have a pretty good <b>Basic Knowledge of HTML,CSS & JavaScript</b>.
 I know how to design & maintain basic websites from scratch (static & dynamic pages) on web hosting or GitHub pages (some skills with Git).
 I also use Bootstrap, Atom text editor, JQuery & Node.JS (beginner).
 I’m doing a free code course online at FreeCodeCamp.</p>

 <p> Good skills with Photoshop, Darktable ,Gimp, Virtualbox, etc. Hardware & Software installation, troubleshooting, updates, malware, virus, etc.<br>
-I also do retouching & repair old photos keeping the poetic atmosphere when the shot was taken ...
+I also do some retouching & repairs on old photos keeping the poetic atmosphere when the shot was taken ...
 </p>
 </div>